In-app messages

 Connect the desktop experience with your mobile app.

 You can personalize the content of your in-app messages for every individual customer.
-This is possible thanks to the unified single customer view where you can use all the customer data collected through multiple different channels.
-You could, for example, check which customers have not opened your newsletter with personalized products, and display to them that same selection of products in the app instead.
+This is possible thanks to the unified single customer view, which allows you to use all the customer data collected through multiple different channels.
+You could, for example, check which customers haven't opened your newsletter with personalized products and display that same selection of products in the app instead.

 Note